jacobzed/ppt-test/README.md

+# Notes

+1. I've added a few tests to the backend verify correctness.

+2. About 2.5 hours.
+I haven't used SQLite before and I'm more familiar with restsharp than httpclient.

+3. Convert integration tests to unit tests by mocking out db/httpclient.
+Add client side tests.

 # Task

 Create and implement a backend system that is called from the sample UI that we have provided for you in the index.html file.
 It must meet the following requirements: